Hamlob/TDP4/README.md

 Libraries are in folders.

-Other libraries to be included are bounce2.h and encoder.h from arduino library manager
+Other libraries to be included are bounce2.h, arduino-timer.h and encoder.h from arduino library manager

 To use the programmer follow: https://www.electrosoftcloud.com/en/changing-the-arduino-clock-speed/